stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 street.
 Anxious to stop the matter at its source, I hastened to the basement to tell the landlady;
 and was assured by her that the trouble would quickly be set right.

-   "Doctair Mu&ntilde;oz, " she cried as she rushed upstairs ahead of me,  "he have speel hees chemicals.
+   "Doctair Muñoz, " she cried as she rushed upstairs ahead of me,  "he have speel hees chemicals.
 He ees too seeck for doctair heemself--seecker and seecker all the time--but he weel not have no othair for help.
 He ees vairy queer in hees seeckness--all day he take funnee-smelling baths, and he cannot get excite or warm.